NikStoyanov/snowplow/README.md

 `curl HOST:8090/recognize -F 'file=@./file.jpg'`

 ## Frontend
-To use the React frontend go here (TBC).
+To use the React frontend go [here](http://captionthis.s3-website.eu-west-2.amazonaws.com/).
+The source for the frontend can be found [here](https://github.com/NikStoyanov/CaptionThis).